stanmaz/BBOalert/README.md

 - open Chrome browser session with URL "chrome://extensions"
 - make sure the Developer Mode is switched ON (in right-upper corner)
 - click at "Load Unpacked" button and navigate to the "BBOalert-master" directory and confirm.
 BBOalert should appear on the list of installed extensions

-Note : CHROME does not support extensions under Android.
-You should use YANDEX browser instead.
-The installation procedure is identical, except the last step : you should select the manifest.json file to complete the installation.

 ## Function